BLB Solicitors

 Boundary Fence Rules UK

-Mike’s team are available on 01225 462871.
-Alternatively, you can email them, or complete the Contact Form at the foot of this page.
+For advice on any boundary-related matter, contact Mike on 01225 462871.
+Alternatively, you can email him or complete the Contact Form below.

 Who owns the fence UK?

-The first thing to remember is that a boundary is simply a line that has no width, which marks the extent of a property.
+The first thing to remember is that a boundary is simply a line with no width, marking the extent of a property.
 A boundary feature, on the other hand, is anything used to mark that extent.
 Boundary features can be a fence, hedge, wall, line of trees, ditch, or sometimes just the edge of a driveway.
 The feature may be on either side of the boundary or straddling it.

-Despite a widespread belief to the contrary, there is no legal presumption that a person owns or must maintain a fence or other boundary feature on either the left or the right of the property.
+There are a number of common misconceptions concerning boundaries.
+For example, despite a widespread belief to the contrary, there is no legal presumption that a person owns or must maintain a fence or other boundary feature on either the left or the right of the property.
 However, if a T-mark on your deed plan is inward-facing to your property, it usually means you are responsible for the repair of that boundary feature.
 But, importantly, the Court of Appeal has held that a T-mark does not also mean (or indicate) that you own that boundary feature.
-A plan is therefore unlikely to be of much assistance on the question of ownership.
+Therefore, a plan is unlikely to be of much assistance on the question of ownership.
 An H-Mark indicates joint responsibility.

-Sometimes the original deeds will help clarify the issue of who owns the boundary feature, and on larger developments, the builder often provides some indication.
-Alternatively, understanding the general pattern of ownership along your road may provide a solution.
-Sometimes, however, unsatisfactory though it may be, there will be no clear answer.
+Sometimes, the original deeds help clarify the issue of who owns the boundary feature.
+On larger developments, the builder often provides some indication.
+Alternatively, understanding the general ownership pattern along your road may provide a solution.
+Sometimes, however, unsatisfactory though it may be, there is no clear answer.

 How close can I build to my neighbour’s fence UK?

-As you have no right to build on your neighbour’s land, the two questions to consider are where is the boundary, and how close to it can I build?
+As you have no right to build on your neighbour’s land, there are two questions to consider.
+Where is the boundary, and how close to it can I build?
 Remember, a fence or other boundary feature does not necessarily indicate the legal boundary with any degree of accuracy.

 Building within 1m of boundary

-There is a common misconception that you cannot build within one metre of a boundary.
-While this is not correct, if your proposed project involves building on or near the boundary line, the Party Wall Act 1996 sets out detailed provisions on:
+The common misconception is that you cannot build within one metre of a boundary.
+Whilst this is incorrect, if your proposed project involves building on or near the boundary line, the Party Wall Act 1996 sets out detailed provisions on:

 • what is allowed;

-• how and when notice of the intended works must be served; and
+• how and when to serve notice of the intended works; and

 • what happens in the event of a dispute.